 Zed is also very hard to gank since he has his shadow W and his ultimate.
-Probably the most important aspects of mid lane champions for the current meta are dominance in lane and power of roaming.
-Zed dominates the lane, and he has great roaming skills as he can assassin enemy ADC with his ultimate.
-He is the best mid lane champion because during team fights he can easily cut off enemy key players (usually the ADC) without facing any danger of dying.
+Probably the most important aspects of mid-lane champions for the current meta are dominance in the lane and the power of roaming.
+Zed dominates the lane and has great roaming skills as he can assassin enemy ADC with his ultimate.
+He is the best mid-lane champion because during team fights, he can easily cut off enemy key players (usually the ADC) without facing any danger of dying.
 Zed’s only weakness is CCs, where he gets stunned and fails to assassin anybody.
 However, his combos and shifting shadows make it so hard for enemies to stun him and kill him.
 This is why the more you practice him, the better he becomes.

 Win Rate: 50.64%

 Yone grabbed people’s attention the instant it was released.
 He is currently the best mid champion after Zed.
 Players always comment about how Riot makes new champions too strong at first, then nerf them on following patches.
 Yone was exactly this case.
 The instant he was released, he was considered very OP.
 Yone’s playstyle is very similar to that of Yasuo; however, a lot more difficult.
 This is why when Yone was first released in solo queue, the champion was considered strong, but overall win rates remained low.
 Yone stayed at Tier 4 and Tier 5 until players started to understand how to play him.

 Yone is extremely strong in lane because of his passive skillsets.
 His passive is just like that of Yasuo, he gains a double critical strike, which means two items are enough for 100% crit.
 What makes Yone a lot better than Yasuo is his E. He creates a shadow that leaps forward, and you can attack enemies with boost damage and then eventually come back.
 It is like a mixture of Zed’s ultimate and Ekko’s ultimate.
 This allows Yone to deal an insane amount of damage, then safely come back.